Touzen666/Form-Validation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

 ## Development server
-All needed dependencies are already install.
+All needed dependencies are already installed.
-Run `ng serve --o` for a dev server. the server will be automaticlly open in your browser.
+Run `ng serve --o` for a dev server.
+The server will be automaticlly opened in your browser.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build